 Schedule of Events

-Section II: Haptic applications to education for visual impairment
+Section II: Haptic Applications to Education for the Visually-Impaired

 2:45 PM: Coffee Break

 Alex Russomanno, Ph.D.

 Roberto Manduchi, Ph.D.

 3:45 PM: Closing remarks, lab tours, demos, and wine and cheese reception